-What it tastes like
+What it sounds like

 EDM trap was born when hip-hop production architecture met festival dynamics around 2012.
-Producers like Baauer (whose Harlem Shake became a viral phenomenon), RL Grime, Flosstradamus, and Carnage took the half-time trap drum patterns of Atlanta hip-hop (Lex Luger, Zaytoven, 808 Mafia) and scaled them up to festival main-stage volumes with bigger drops, harder synths, and sample chops aimed at the back of the field.
+Producers like Baauer (whose Harlem Shake became a viral phenomenon), RL Grime, Flosstradamus, and Carnage took the half-time trap drum patterns of Atlanta hip-hop (Lex Luger, Zaytoven, 808 Mafia) and scaled them up to festival main-stage volumes with bigger drops, harder synths, and vocal/FX chops aimed at the back of the field.
 The genre dominated 2013-2016 EDM, then evolved into hybrid forms (drift phonk, hardwave, future trap).

 Two bars and you’ve got it: a half-time drum pattern at 140–160 BPM (kick on 1, snare/clap on 3, so it feels like 70-80 BPM), classic trap hi-hats with rolls into the drop, 808 sub-bass sliding between notes, and a chopped vocal or melodic stab as the lead.
 The drop hits hard — multiple layered 808s, a vocoder vocal, and a synth screech.